A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Introduction

 \section{Introduction}

 The discovery and development of drugs is a complex process that aims to identify pharmalogical agents that are therapeutically effective for curing or treating diseases.
 According to the US Food and Drug Administration (FDA), on average, it takes approximately 12 years to get a newly discovered drug into the market and the cost is 1.3 billion USD \cite{fda}.
 There are many factors that contribute to the high cost of developing a drug: significant time and resources invested in target identification and the validation process, multiple early tests for a considerable number of promising compounds and complex in vitro and in vivo studies to understand the drug toxicity, to just name a few.
-Among all these factors, clinical research is arguably the most critical and costly process.
+Among all these factors, clinical research is the most critical and costly process.
 According to AstraZeneca, between the year 2005 and 2010, the success rate of preclinical projects in the company was 66\% while for Phase I, II, and III clinical projects, the rates dropped to 59\%, 15\% and 60\%, respectively \cite{cook2014lessons}.
 To raise the success rates of clinical projects and consequently, reduce the time and cost needed for developing a drug, it is imperative to develop an effective method to predict whether a candidate drug target is clinically promising for treating a disease on a large scale.

-Traditionally, scientists identify new drug targets by discovering novel insights into a disease mechanism from research publications and lab experiments, which in turn allows scientists to design a drug molecule to activate or inhibit the target in order to cease or reverse the disease effects \cite{hughes2011principles} and by repositioning existing drugs to find unanticipated but beneficial effects against other diseases \cite{pushpakom2019drug}.
+Traditionally, scientists identify new drug targets by discovering novel insights into a disease mechanism from research publications and lab experiments, which in turn allows scientists to design a drug molecule to activate or inhibit the gene target in order to cease or reverse the disease effects \cite{hughes2011principles}.
+Also, scientists investigate to reposition existing drugs to find unanticipated but beneficial effects against other diseases \cite{pushpakom2019drug}.
 Together, these processes have generated a large number of therapeutic hypotheses which are further supported by an enormous amount of both structured and unstructured evidence data.
 It is then of great interest to explore how we can better exploit such a wealth of information to identify and prioritise drug targets for diseases in an accurate and computationally efficient manner, using state-of-the-art data science technologies.